Earnings Preview: Cynergistek (CTEK) Q2 Earnings Expected to Decline

-Cynergistek (CTEK) is expected to deliver a year-over-year decline in earnings on lower revenues when i t report s results for the quarter ended June 2019.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+Wall Street expects a year-over-year decline in earnings on lower revenues when Cynergistek (CTEK) reports results for the quarter ended June 2019.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate